Technology Management Courses

 Hours: 3

 Study of techniques and applications for managing projects with emphasis on project management planning, network scheduling, project graphics, and other related topics.
-Prerequisites: TMGT 595 (or corequisite), or permission of Department Head.
+Prerequisites: TMGT 595 with a minimum grade of C or concurrent enrollment, or TMGT 495A, or acceptance into the GCLT Technology Leadership Graduate Certificate program, or permission of Department.

 TMGT 515 - Project Management Tools & Techniques